pts/movemetafs/README.txt

 meta', and after exiting, restart `mmfs_fuse.pl'.
 (Upon startup, mmfs_fuse.pl runs `fusermount -u meta' automatically.
 Due to a limitation in the Fuse Perl module, it cannot do the same upon exit.)

+mmfs_fuse.pl should run forever without Perl error and warning messages, without eating up more and more memory, and without becoming unresponsive.
+If you experience something otherwise, please report it as a bug.

+Since mmfs_fuse.pl is single-threaded, only 1 filesystem operation is possible at a time: each operation has to wait until other pending oparions finish.
+This can lead to increased blocking times if multiple processes try to access the meta filesystem simultaneously.

 If you get weird errors on some file operations, look at the terminal output of mmfs_fuse.pl for lines starting with `info: diemsg: '.
 These lines contain